nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 13.md

 There.
 I don't know.
 I like, come on.
 I'll go right here or there.
 Yeah.

 Okay.
 Alright.
-And, Sameer, you're up.
+And, Simear, you're up.
 Oh.
-Which one Alwar did you did you, Oh, locked.
+Which one Alwor did you did you, Oh, locked.

 Barely hurt.
 Feller.
 Okay.
 Far are we away, buddy?
 70 feet, That's a little ways.